 REIT provisions of the Internal Revenue Code generally require us to distribute to our stockholders at least 90% of all of our taxable income.
-These provisions restrict our ability to retain earnings and thereby renew capital for our business activities.
-We may decide at a future date to terminate our REIT status, which would cause us to be taxed at the corporate level, and cease paying regular dividends.
+These provisions restrict our ability to retain earnings and renew capital for our business activities.
+We may decide at a future time not to be treated as a REIT, which would cause us to be taxed at the corporate level and to cease paying regular dividends.
+Also, to date, a portion of our taxable income consists of distributions by our mortgage operations subsidiary to our longterm investment operations entity.
+However, our mortgage operations was not, and is not, required under the REIT provisions to make these distributions.
+Since we are trying to retain earnings for future growth, we may not cause our mortgage operations subsidiary to make these distributions in the future.
+This would materially affect the amount of taxable income generated by us and the amount of dividends required to be paid by us to our stockholders.